cirosantilli/linux-cheat/od.md

     0000006 30
     0000007

-If there was no line hidding, it would have looked like this:
+If there was no line hiding, it would have looked like this:

     0000000 30 31
     0000002 30 31